zabbix/zabbix/templates/app/ceph_agent2/README.md

 ## Overview

 For Zabbix version: 5.2 and higher
 The template to monitor Ceph cluster by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-`	Template App Ceph` — collects metrics by polling zabbix-agent2.
+Template `Ceph by Zabbix Agent2` — collects metrics by polling zabbix-agent2.